 Whilst waiting for the number six on a miserable wet morning in Woking I almost lost my head – literally.
-I was distracted, the bus’s wing mirror and my head collided and I came off the worse.
+I was distracted, the bus’s wing mirror and my head collided and I came off the worst.

 “Any family Mister Smith?”

 “No.” None that were speaking to me anyway.

 “Next of kin?”
 I gave my mother’s details hesitantly.

 “Now, you’ve had a head trauma, so you need rest.”

 I supposed I should contact someone but I couldn’t think of anyone who would miss me.